 It is becoming a serious question whether the Piedmontese Government has acted wisely in refusing to retaliate upon the Austrian sequestrators by sequestrating the possessions of the Milanese Archbishop and Bishops in Piedmont.
-The Austrian Government has lately put into effect the scheme of 1853; the inventory of possessions belonging to the Lombard emigrants is all but complete, the Courts of Law are declared incompetent to interefere for the protection of private rights, and thus not only the Law of It is very uncertain whether Count CAVOUR will be justified in declining much longer to take what reprisals are in his power.
+The Austrian Government has lately put into effect the scheme of 1853; the inventory of possessions belonging to the Lombard emigrants is all but complete, the Courts of Law are declared incompetent to interefere for the protection of private rights, and thus not only the Law of Nations, but also the Austrian Civil Code, is violated for the sake of an affront to Sardinia.
+It is very uncertain whether Count CAVOUR will be justified in declining much longer to take what reprisals are in his power.
 Of course his position is difficult-rendered more difficult by the sinister attitude of France, the inexplicable policy of England, the jealous reserve of Italian liberal parties.
 But it might not be incautious to signify, by an act of practical resistance, that there must be limits even to the imperial encroachments of Austria.
-Francis Joseph pleads, however, a state necessity-such a necessity as the ORLEANS family.
-The case may be referred to the Unione and other liberal journals.
+FRANCIS JOSEPH pleads, howferred to the Unione and other liberal journals.